7 Surprising Secrets for How to Cure Insomnia Fast

 3. Go Soak Yourself

-One of the best ways to make it more likely that you will fall asleep is to create a temperature difference in your body right before bedtime.
+One of the best ways to fall asleep faster is to create a temperature difference in your body right before bedtime.

 That’s because during sleep your body’s core temperature decreases as much as two (2) degrees Fahrenheit.